 To optimize an image, you should:

-Resize the image and choose the good resolution.
+Resize the image and choose a good resolution.

 Save the image for the Web.